MaritaGomez21/MaritaGomez21.github.io/_posts/2024-08-07-Event-Management-System.markdown

 **With Flow:**

-An After Save Record Trigger Flow, when a Sponsor record is created or updated and CAMPX__Status__c = "Accepted"
+An After Save Record Trigger Flow, when a Sponsor record is created or updated and CAMPX__Status__c = "Accepted".
+This is an example of a roll up summary field with flow for a lookup relationship.
+As the flow loops through each sponsor record of the Sponsor Record Collection related to that specific Event record, the contribution amount is added to a flow variable "varTotalContributionAmountSponsorCollection".
+The Event Gross Revenue is then updated with the value from this variable.

 ![CAMPX_Sponsor__c | Update CAMPX Event Gross Revenue](/assets/images/US08-RTFlow.png)